JacksonTweet/Java-Only-Calculator/README.md

 # Java *ONLY* Calculator

-This program is built
+This program is built competely in java

 ## Basic infromation:

+Author:
+* Jackson Tweet
-Author: Jackson Tweet & Jarred McClendon
+* Jarred McClendon

 Descrition:

-Current Version: V0.0.1
+Current Version: Dev V0.0.01

 # What commands will the program use?:

-*
+* help
-*
+* test
 *

 # Methods Caculator can use: